-VI.1 The provisions of Section (VI) apply where a company as referred to in Rule I.1, (the offeree/transferor company), is to be taken over by or absorbed into the transferee company or another company in the same group of companies as the transferee company through a merger or merger-like process.
+V.1 The provisions of Section (V) apply where a company as referred to in Chapter 2, section 1, second paragraph of the Takeovers Act (SFS 2006:451), (the offeree/transferor company), is to be taken over by or absorbed into the transferee company or another company in the same group of companies as the transferee company through a merger or merger-like process.
 In this context, a corporate group of a comparable type is equated with a group of companies.
 In such cases as those referred to here, the rules are to be applied in a manner equivalent to what would have applied had the transferee company been an offeror submitting a takeover bid for the shares in the offeree company.
-Rule VI.2 excludes certain provisions from such application.
+Rule V.3 excludes certain provisions from such application.

 From a minority shareholder protection perspective, similar interests worthy of protection are relevant irrespective of whether the takeover of an offeree/transferor company is carried out in the form of a takeover process or, for example, through a merger process.
-Therefore, Section VI prescribes that, subject to a certain few exceptions which are specified in Rule VI.2, the Takeover Code is to apply equivalently to mergers and merger-like processes.
+Therefore, Section V prescribes that, subject to a certain few exceptions which are specified in Rule V.3, the Takeover Code is to apply equivalently to mergers and merger-like processes.

-The provisions of Section VI apply to the same group of transferor companies as the Takeover Code in general, including foreign companies whose shares are admitted to trading in the Marketplace.
+The provisions of Section V apply to the same group of transferor companies as the Takeover Code in general, including certain foreign companies whose shares are admitted to trading in Sweden.

-Section VI applies where the transferor company is to be taken over by or absorbed into the transferee company or another company in the same group as the transferee company through a merger or merger-like process.
+Section V applies where the transferor company is to be taken over by or absorbed into the transferee company or another company in the same group as the transferee company through a merger or merger-like process.
 A merger is defined here as a procedure as referred to in Chapter 23 of the Swedish Companies Act or an equivalent procedure as referred to in the legislation of another country.
 A merger-like process is defined as a procedure which is functionally similar to a merger or otherwise gives rise to similar interests worthy of protection as in the case of a takeover bid or a merger.
 Examples include schemes of arrangement and amalgamations.

 In such cases as those referred to here, the Takeover Code applies equivalently.
 These provisions are to be interpreted in light of the aim that the rules are also to apply to mergers and merger-like processes, namely that similar interests worthy of protection with regard to holders of securities are relevant irrespective of whether the takeover of the transferor company takes place through to a takeover bid or a merger process.
 Clearly, certain provisions of the Takeover Code are not at all relevant in the case of a merger process.
-Such provisions are excluded under Rule VI.2.
+Such provisions are excluded under Rule V.3.
 Other provisions often require adaptation to ensure that they apply appropriately to a merger process and that they are given a sensible meaning which satisfies the relevant interests worthy of protection in such a situation.
 Pursuant to Rule I.2, the Swedish Securities Council can also grant exemptions from the rules or issue rulings on the manner in which the rules are to be applied.